nehbehl/POC_Selenium_Python/README.md

 # open_url_script
 This code shows how to use Webdriver to launch a specific url on Firefox using python and selenium bindings.
 It further shows element search and interacting with elements on browser.

+# unittest_sample
+This code shows how to use unittest framework for writing python test scripts.
+Note: unittest.main() needs argument only when running with IPython or Juypter notebook.